AARON JOHN BARLOW

 Professor of English, New York City College of Technology (CUNY), 2016-current.
 Associate Professor, 2012-2016.
 Assistant Professor, 2006-2012.

-Faculty Editor, Academe, the magazine of the American Association of University Professors, Washington, DC, 2012-current.
+Faculty Editor, Academe, the magazine of the American Association of University Professors, Washington, DC, 2012-current and contributor to Salon and The Public Eye.

 Visiting Assistant Professor of English, Kutztown University of Pennsylvania, 2004-2006.